na-na-hi/renget/archive/6wfys.md

 Odin - rebalances vanilla spells and adds a few.
 Decent starting point.
 *or* Mysticism - this also has alteration spells to unlock things, so it meets my minimum criteria for fixing vanilla magic.
-Apocalypse or Tomebound - add a pack of spells to round out the vanilla experience.
-Pick only one.
+Apocalypse *or* Tomebound - add a pack of spells to round out the vanilla experience.
+Pick only one since there will be some distribution and effect overlap with both.
 Apocalypse integrates with Odin perfectly, so keep that in mind.
 Spellsiphon or Wizard Warrior - make combat magic actually fun and usable.
 Pick only one IMO.
 Consider Magethwack for adepts/monks.
 Voidgate - a useful diablo/FATE style town portal.
 Made by the spellsiphon guy.
 I'm still trying to find a proper mark and recall, so I use this.